Religion vs. Atheism

 Agnostics and atheists claim there is no empirical evidence supporting the existence of a supreme being.
 But they are foolishly invalidating the testimony of the universe and of the world of nature around them when they say things like that.
 There exists more evidence to prove the reality of a supreme being than there does to prove otherwise.

 Georges Lemaìtre proposed the universe came into existence with a big bang, and actually, the second verse of the Bible strongly suggests a cataclysmic beginning of just that type.
 But questions must be asked: Banged from what?
 From whence came the matter and the energy that banged?
 And what about the immense void housing the bang?
 Where did that come from?
 Is there something beyond it?
-Is the void infinite, or does it have dimensions?
+Is the void infinite, or does it have boundaries?

 Alexander Friedmann's theory of an expanding universe was lent some credibility by Edwin Hubble's discovery that galaxies, in all directions, appear to be moving away from each other.
 Further studies revealed that the movement isn't uniform.
 In other words; the galaxies furthest away from the Milky Way are moving outwards faster than galaxies closer in.